-- Lower the heat to a simmer and simmer until just thickened, about 2 minutes.
-Remove from heat and set sauce aside.
+- Lower the heat to a simmer and cook for 2 minutes until just slightly thickened.
+Remove the sauce from the heat and set aside.

 Toasting the Cashews

-- In a small frying pan add the raw cashews and heat over medium-low heat for 2 minutes, stirring a few times just until lightly toasted and starting to give a nutty aroma.
+- In a small frying pan add the raw cashews and cook over medium-low heat for 2 minutes.
+Stirring a few times just until the cashews are lightly browned and starting to give off a nutty aroma.